Comparison of the week: Chemical vs physical sunscreen

 Sunscreen is the most important skincare product you can use.
 But which type is best?

 We compare virtually everything at Finder and our Comparison of the Week series is here to prove it.
-This week we tackle an Australian necessity: sunscreen.
+This week we tackle an Australian necessity: chemical vs physical sunscreen.

 Every Australian knows the classic "Slip, Slop, Slap" jingle off by heart.
 In fact, the little song that graces our television screens every summer is so absorbed in our psyche, it ought to be our national anthem.
 Despite this, at some point we've all ignored Sid the Seagull's well-meaning advice, suffered the hellish punishment of sunburn and sworn to use sunscreen every day for the rest of our lives.